Orbit dissimilarity criteria in meteor showers: a comparative review: Frequency of D-criteria in shower identification studies

 \section{Frequency of D-criteria in shower identification studies}

-To demonstrate how most D-criteria are used, we performed a quick statistical analysis of papers on meteor showers.
+To demonstrate how most D-criteria are used, we performed a quick statistical analysis of papers searching for meteor showers.
+The goal was to provide the reader with some statistics on the use of D-criteria and in what context they are used.
 The Meteor Data Center (MDC) of the International Astronomical Union produces a list of meteor showers that are considered established \citep{IAU_MDC}.
-Several parameters of the showers are provided, along with the papers that present them.
+Several parameters of the showers are provided, with the papers that proposed these parameters.
 At the moment, 110 established meteor showers are listed, each with several nominal radiants and orbital parameters depending on the referenced study.
-Very often, papers describe the search of meteor showers in a large dataset and thus end up mentioning several meteor showers.
+Very often, the papers listed describe the search of meteor showers in a large dataset and thus end up mentioning several meteor showers.
 We only took into account papers that were easily accessible (paper published in open access and referenced in ADS), which brings the number of papers analysed to 43.
 We then counted how many used analysis of the radiants and/or D-criteria (and if yes, which one) and/or statistical analysis and/or dynamical analysis to find meteor showers.
-Amongst those 43, only three did not employ any of those methods, as they were only a compilation of previous works results.
+Amongst these 43, only three did not employ any of these methods, as they were only a compilation of previous works results.
 So they were taken out of the final counts, which means 40 articles were used in the statistics presented throughout this paper (see~\ref{appendix} for the complete list).
 We are aware that we are working with a limited number of papers, but this should give the reader an initial idea of how often each method and D-criterion is used.
+These papers are only used to present statistics on D-criteria, but the literature review we present throughout this article is based on a much wider variety of papers.

 For example, 80\% of the papers studied took into account the radiant in their search, but most of them combined the radiant with other information.
 Still, 32.5\% of the papers only used the radiants to propose new meteor showers, while several of them mention that this search can only be considered as a preliminary analysis.
 An analysis of the radiants methods would therefore also be of interest, but is not the goal of this paper.
 However, 62.5\% of papers studied use D-criteria to conduct the search, which shows the importance of this method in the meteor science community.